Diagnosing Trochanteric Bursitis

 The Back/Hip ColdCure Wrap® can be used to apply cold in a safe, convenient and effective way - and the gel pack is reusable.
 The gel pack sits gently over the inflamed bursa to reduce swelling and redness.
 Use it as needed throughout the day for ongoing treatment of your bursa.

 The wrap is soft and adjustable so it fits your body properly, without irritating the trochanteric bursa, and allows you to adjust the compression.
 This is important when treating an inflamed bursa because too much pressure can cause you further pain.
 You control how much pressure the bursa receives so you can benefit from the compression to hold the cold where you need it, without increasing your pain.

-Once the inflammation of your bursitis has been reduced with the Freezie Wrap® cold compression therapy treatment it is time to start BFST® treatments with the Inferno Wrap®.
-Regular treatments with the Inferno Wrap® will improve blood flow and improve the elasticity of your surrounding soft tissue.
+Once the inflammation of your bursitis has been reduced with the ColdCure Wrap® cold compression therapy treatment it is time to start BFST® treatments with the BFST Wrap®.
+Regular treatments with the BFST Wrap® will improve blood flow and improve the elasticity of your surrounding soft tissue.
 Your body needs a fresh supply of blood to improve the health of your tissue and get your trochanteric bursa back to normal.

 Unfortunately, when you are suffering from bursitis it can be painful to even walk or lift your leg.
 When you limit movement in your hip the blood flow is reduced, starving your tissue of the necessary oxygen and nutrients.